Introduction

 3. how to write an introduction

-4. how to pick out the main features and write an overview
+4. how to pick out the main features and write an

 5. how to write about each stage in detail